mitchlloyd/mitchlloyd.github.io/pages/2024-07-03-perspective-on-names.md

 The fact that `Server` sends metrics using the EMF protocol _is_ important in the context of configuring the `Server` struct.
-Perhaps here a developer may choose to use the CloudWatch HTTP API or an EMF logger.
+Perhaps here a developer may choose between using the CloudWatch HTTP API or an EMF logger.
 But notice that as the object moves from the configuration context into the `Server` context, its name changes.

 ```go
 func main() {